 Texas Governor Greg Abbott

+Before his election in 2014 as the 48th Governor of Texas, Greg Abbott was the 50th and longest-serving Attorney General of Texas, earning a national reputation for defending religious liberty and protecting Texas communities and children.
 He also previously served as a Justice on the Texas Supreme Court and as a State District Judge in Harris County.

 A native Texan and avid sportsman and hunter, Governor Abbott was born in Wichita Falls and raised in Duncanville.
-After graduating from The University of Texas at Austin with a BBA in finance, he earned a law degree from Vanderbilt University Law School.
+After graduating from The University of Texas at Austin, he earned a law degree from Vanderbilt University Law School.

 Shortly after graduating from law school, he was partially paralyzed by a falling tree while jogging.
 From his faith and family, he gained strength, recognizing “our lives are not defined by our challenges, but by how we respond to them.”